 I see graffiti.
 What should I do?

-The Tigard police department is aware of the problems graffiti is causing in our community and we work diligently, on a daily basis, to get it cleaned up as quickly as we can.
+The Tigard police department is aware that community members are concerned about graffiti.
+We work diligently to connect with the property owners so they will clean up the tags.
 At one time we considered implementing a "reporting form" on this web site for reporting graffiti and other crimes but decided against it as these types of incidents need to be tracked through normal reporting channels, such as our dispatch center.
 To report graffiti, please call the non-emergency dispatch number at 503-629-0111.
 If you observe it being done—then call 911.
 Read more about Tigard's Graffiti Ordinance.

 How do I get a Concealed Handgun Permit?